-- a vehicle, either a 72-kip three-axle design truck (to those familiar with the Standard Specifications, the HS20-44 truck) or a 50-kip design tandem, similar to the Alternate Loading, both of the Standard Specifications and the AASHTO LRFD (5th Edition, 2010); and - a 0.64 k/ft uniformly distributed lane load (similar to the lane load of the Standard Specifications, but acting concurrently with the vehicle without any of the previous associated concentrated loads).
+- a vehicle, either a 72-kip three-axle design truck (to those familiar with the Standard Specifications, the HS20-44 truck) or a 50-kip design tandem, similar to the Alternate Loading, both of the Standard Specifications and the AASHTO LRFD (7th Edition, 2014); and - a 0.64 k/ft uniformly distributed lane load (similar to the lane load of the Standard Specifications, but acting concurrently with the vehicle without any of the previous associated concentrated loads).

 The force effects of the traditional HS-20 truck alone are less than that of the legal loads.
 Thus, a heavier vehicle is appropriate for design.
-Originally, a longer 57-ton vehicle (termed the HTL-57) was developed to model the force effects of trucks on our nation's highways at the time of the development of the 1st Edition of the AASHTO LRFD Specifications.
-Ultimately, however, it was deemed objectionable to specify a super-legal truck in the AASHTO LRFD (5th Edition, 2010).
+Originally, a longer 57-ton vehicle (termed the HTL-57) was developed to model the force effects of trucks on our nation's highways at the time of the development of early drafts of the 1st Edition of the AASHTO LRFD Specifications.
+Ultimately, however, it was deemed objectionable to specify a super-legal truck in later drafts and subsequent editions of the AASHTO LRFD Specifications.
 Instead, the concept of superimposing the design vehicle force effects and the design lane force effects to produce moments and shears representative of real trucks on the highways was developed.
 The moments and shears produced by the HL-93 notional load model are essentially equivalent to those of the more realistic 57-ton truck.

-The multiple presence factor of 1.0 for two loaded lanes, as given in Table 3.6.1.1.2 1, is the result of the AASHTO LRFD (5th Edition, 2010) calibration for the notional load, which has been normalized relative to the occurrence of two side-by-side, fully correlated, or identical, vehicles.
-The multiple presence factor of 1.2 for one loaded lane should be used where a single design tandem or single design truck governs, such as in overhangs, decks, etc. The multiplepresence factors should never be applied to fatigue loads nor any other vehicle of relatively known weight such as a legal or permit load.
+The multiple presence factor of 1.0 for two loaded lanes, as given in Table 3.6.1.1.2 1, is the result of the AASHTO LRFD (7th Edition, 2014) calibration for the notional load, which has been normalized relative to the occurrence of two side-by-side, fully correlated, or identical, vehicles.
+The multiple presence factor of 1.2 for one loaded lane should be used where a single design tandem or single design truck governs, such as in overhangs, decks, etc. The multiple-presence factors should never be applied to fatigue loads nor any other vehicle of relatively known weight such as a legal or permit load.

-The AASHTO LRFD (5th Edition, 2010) retains the traditional design lane width of 12 ft and the traditional spacing of the axles and wheels of the HS-20 truck.
+The AASHTO LRFD (7th Edition, 2014) retains the traditional design lane width of 12 ft and the traditional spacing of the axles and wheels of the HS-20 truck.
 Both vehicles (the design truck and design tandem) and the lane load occupy a 10-ft width placed transversely within the design lane for maximum effect, as specified in Article 3.6.1.3.

 The combination of the lane load and a single vehicle (either a design truck or a design tandem) does not always adequately represent the real-life loading effect in negative-moment regions for a variety of span lengths.
-Thus, a special load case has been specified in the AASHTO LRFD (5th Edition, 2010) to calculate these effects.
-Two design trucks, with a fixed rear axle spacing of 14 ft and a clear distance not less than 50 ft between them, superimposed upon the lane load, all within a single design lane and adjusted by a factor of 0.90 approximates a statistically valid representation of negative moment and interior reactions due to heavy trucks.
-This sequence of highway loading is specified for negative moment and interior reactions only.
-This sequence is not extended to other structures or portions of structures.
+Thus, a special load case has been specified in the AASHTO LRFD (7th Edition, 2014) to calculate these effects.
+Two design trucks, with a fixed rear axle spacing of 14 ft and a clear distance not less than 50 ft between the lead axle of one truck and the rear axle of the other truck, superimposed upon the lane load, all within a single design lane and adjusted by a factor of 0.90 approximates a statistically valid representation of negative moment and interior reactions due to heavy trucks.
+This sequence of highway loading is specified for negative moment and interior structures or portions of structures.